2021saurabh/Ticket-Booking/README.md

 RedBus - Bus Reservation System
 This is a Bus Booking application built using Spring Boot, Hibernate, PostgreSQL, Spring Security, thymeleaf and JPA.
 The application allows users to find buses from a source to a destination and book seats in those buses.

-Team Members
-Himanshu Pandey
-Saurabh Pandey
-Tarun Bhargav
-Ishpreet
-Aditi
 Technology used
-Spring boot
+Spring boot,
-Hibernate
-PostgreSQL
+Hibernate,
+PostgreSQL,
-Spring Security
+Spring Security,
-Thymeleaf
-JPA
+Thymeleaf,
+JPA,
-flying saucer library
+flying saucer library,
-Features
+Features,
-Two roles: Passenger and admin.
+Two roles: Passenger and admin.,

 Custom Success Handler: The Custom Success Handler , Handles the request basis on the ROle of the User after Login process --> if the ROle is Admin , it will redirect to Admin Dashboard , if Role is User then it will redirect to User Dashboard .